News and Updates

 E. A new book, quite different from either.

-This summer, I tried out a couple different options, writing out a basic outline for each.
+Last summer, I tried out a couple different options, writing a basic outline for each.
 Lots of new plot ideas and character relationships emerged.
 Since I already had a polished, finished novel, I had something to work with.
 I decided to choose option B.

-AND NOW, I’M DELIGHTED TO ANNOUNCE, THE NEW OUTLINE AND CHAPTER BY CHAPTER NOTES ARE COMPLETE AND I AM WELL INTO THE REWRITES.
+Earlier this spring, I completed the first major rewrite and revision of the novel.
 There’s so much new material I’m really excited about.
-The novel now has an extended name: Thunderhead Rising: Brothers and Sisters.
+It’s quite different from the previous version.
+It’s much more focused.
+I gave this novel an extended name: Thunderhead Rising: Brothers and Sisters.
 I plan to write at least two more novels in the Thunderhead Rising series.

 I promise to let everyone here at Lynne Danley, Wordsmith in on the progress I’m making as I proceed.

-I’m looking forward to completing the rewrite so I can get back to work on the sequel.
-I have lots of great ideas for it percolating around in my head, especially after taking a thriller writing course from Harlan Coben.
+Once the book is out on submission, I’m looking forward to getting back to work on the sequel.
+I have lots of scary ideas for it percolating around in my head, especially after taking an online thriller writing course from Harlan Coben.
 This really inspired me.

-A few months ago, I worked with a writing mentor, Barbara Kyle, who told me I’d written a suspense thriller with a mystery element rather than the mystery thriller I’d been pitching.
+After I completed and revised my first draft of the original Thunderhead Rising and put it out on submission, I received kind and encouraging but definite rejections.
+I worked with a writing mentor, Barbara Kyle, who told me I’d written a suspense thriller with a mystery element rather than the mystery thriller I’d been pitching.
 Given that, I realized I needed to change the pace, what was revealed and when, and the way the main plot and subplots wove together.
-Fortunately, I didn’t have to kill a lot of darlings, but I did move a lot of them into a future novels file.
+Fortunately, I didn’t have to kill a lot of darlings, but I did move them into a future novels file.
 And I cut the length by over 17,000 words — something the novel badly needed.

 Meet My Mentor